 The Traveling Suitcase program offers teachers the opportunity to introduce students to an assemblage of artifacts from around Latin America, including books, toys, music, clothing, product packaging, currency, bus schedules, and many more items.
-The Traveling Suitcases are divided into thematic areas that span across the diverse cultures, traditions, and economies of Latin America.
+The Traveling Suitcases are divided into thematic areas that span across the many cultures, traditions, and economies of Latin America.

 Traveling Suitcases allow students to handle items and explore the differences and similarities among the various cultures represented within the suitcase and their own lives in the United States.
 Many teachers use the suitcases to create learning centers in their classrooms and each suitcase comes with lesson plans and ideas for teachers.